Notification

 System requirements

-• Endpoint verification requires Chrome browser.
+• Chrome browser only.
+While you can install endpoint verification on any Chromium-based browser, it's supported only on Chrome browser.
 Make sure your computer meets the Chrome browser system requirements.

 • Supported computers include: